THE BEST RESTAURANTS IN PARIS

 Denizens of eastern Paris feel lucky to live near Chanceux, an all-day café, restaurant, wine shop and épicerie that opened last year near the utterly charming Square Gardette.
 For breakfast you can get a fresh baguette with butter and homemade jam for 5 euros, or a wonderful plate with ham, Cantal cheese, a soft-boiled egg and toasts with buckwheat butter for 10 euros.
 For lunch, you can try the za’atar dusted brioche with hokkaido squash and chiles or a small… Read More »Chanceux

 You probably already know that we’ve been organizing the most popular food and wine tours in Paris for more than a decade.
 But did you know that half our food tours are vegetarian?
-VEGETARIAN FOOD TOURS IN PARIS Our food and wine tours in the South Marais and Left Bank include visits to bakeries and dive deeps into French cheese.
+VEGETARIAN FOOD TOURS IN PARIS Our food and wine tours in East Saint-Germain and the Left Bank include visits to bakeries and dive deeps into French cheese.
 They include chocolate and plenty of wine.
 For these tours, we add some extra decadent pâtisserie and skip the charcuterie that features on our… Read More »Vegetarian food tours in Paris

 This is affordable and really well-executed modern bistro fare, based on exceptional seasonal ingredients.
 Café les Deux Gares may be off the beaten track but it’s worth the journey, Especially on a Monday night.
 It’s also great for lunch, with beautiful natural light and a dining room full of regulars.
 Café les Deux Gares has been included among our favorite restaurants in Paris.
 CAFÉ LES DEUX GARES 1 Rue des Deux Gares, 75010Open Monday-Saturday from 9am-midnight.
 Closed Sunday.Reservations online or at +33… Read More »Café les Deux Gares